Dug McDaniel

 Knasir Douglas "Dug" McDaniel (born January 8, 2003) is an American college basketball player for the Memphis Tigers.
 He previously played for the Kansas State Wildcats and the Michigan Wolverines.

-Early life and high school
+Early life

 McDaniel attended Paul VI Catholic High School, where he played both basketball and football.
 McDaniel was rated as a four-star recruit, the number 14 overall point guard, and the 83rd best player in the class of 2022.
 McDaniel committed to play college basketball for the Michigan Wolverines over offers from schools such as UConn, Florida, Georgia, LSU and Penn State.